CrunchyData/crunchy-katacoda/postgresql-devel/basics/intropsql/01-intro-psql.md

 ### Connect to the `workshop` database

+The database contains storm events data, which is public domain data from the National Weather Service.

 In your interactive terminal, you're currently logged in as root user, as indicated by the command line prompt:

 ![Terminal prompt](./assets/01_-_command_line_prompt.PNG)